appacademy/SWEO-Part-Time-Resources/2-Module/3-week/2-day/README.md

 Big O Notation is a mathemetical notation that describes the time and space complexity of a function.

-In other words, it describes how long a function will take to complete or how much memory will be used after its execution.
+In other words, it describes the performance of an algorithm / function as the amount of data increases.

+It is machine independent.

 ---